itead/Segnix/README.md

 #### NOTE

-All the commands of the fellowing steps should be run under SDK's source code directory.
+All the commands of the following steps should be run under SDK's source code directory.

 ### Step 2: Configuration Your Board